Minoru/blog.tty8.org/posts/2012-08-25-migrating-to-luks-on-lvm.markdown

 1. Place to store backups.
 2. Live CD with `cfdisk` (or any other disk partitioning software you're familiar with), `mkfs` (some filesystems need different tools to create them, be sure to have everything *you* need), `chroot`, `cryptsetup` and `lvm`.
 [RIP Linux](http://rip.7bf.de/current/) is my choice here.
-3. Half an hour *ad minima* (not counting time to create and then unroll backups), might be up to hundred times more if you run into troubles.
+3. Half an hour at least (not counting time to create and then unroll backups), might be up to hundred times more if you run into troubles.
 Definitely not an endeavour to start before going to sleep!
 4. A day or more if you choose to wipe your disk before re-partitioning it (more on that later).

 Let's go!
 =========